 How you contribute to your superannuation fund plays a part in determining the differences in tax benefits.
 You can choose to contribute before you receive your pay (salary sacrifice) but there is a limit on the amount.
 This is called the ‘concessional contributions cap.’

-Carry-forward concessional contributions – New from 01 July 2018
+Carry-forward concessional contributions

-Non-Concessional Super Contributions (after-tax contributions)
+Non-Concessional Super Contributions Rate (after-tax contributions)

-- These non-concessional contributions are subject to a yearly cap of $100,000.
+- These non-concessional contributions are subject to a yearly cap of $110,000.

 If you can financially afford to do so, contribute to your superannuation on a regular basis as it can have a positive long term impact.
 Still unsure?
 Talk to one of our accountants about the tax benefits of contributing.